 The New Zealand Mathematical Olympiad (NZMO) consists of two rounds:

-Round One (the NZMO1): A take home exam (a set of 8 problems), which lasts approximately one month.
-Participation in the NZMO1 is open to any New Zealand intermediate or secondary level student.
-More detailed instructions and general information can be found here.
+Round One (the NZMO1): A take home exam (a set of 8 problems), which lasts approximately one month, starting in July.
+Participation in the NZMO1 is open to any New Zealand student.
+More detailed instructions and general information can be found in the regulations.

 Round Two (the NZMO2): A three hour exam in September.
 Participation in the NZMO2 is by invitation only, based on the results of the NZMO1.